HazyResearch/deepdive/doc/quickstart.md

 ## Running your first DeepDive app

-Now, to quickly see what DeepDive can do for us, let's grab a copy of [the spouse example app explained in the tutorial](example-spouse.md).
+Now, let's see what DeepDive can do for us.
+We grab a copy of [the spouse example app explained in the tutorial](example-spouse.md).
 This app extracts mentions of spouses from [a corpus of news articles][corpus].

 [corpus]: http://research.signalmedia.co/newsir16/signal-dataset.html "The Signal Media One-Million News Articles Dataset"